Fifa controls African football – former Caf boss

 "It proves that the errors I am accused of were subject to interpretation," he claimed.

-In response, Fifa referred to the fact that Ahmad was found guilty by both its Ethics Committee and Cas, and provided the following statement in response to claims that Infantino had personally orchestrated any reference regarding Ahmad to the Ethics Committee.
+In response, Fifa referred to the fact that Ahmad was found guilty by both its ethics committee and Cas, and provided the following statement in response to claims that Infantino had personally orchestrated any reference regarding Ahmad to the ethics committee.

-"As per the Fifa Code of Ethics, the members of the Ethics Committee shall manage their investigations and proceedings and render their decisions entirely independently and impartially and shall avoid any third-party influence," a Fifa spokesperson said.
+"As per the Fifa code of ethics, the members of the ethics committee shall manage their investigations and proceedings and render their decisions entirely independently and impartially and shall avoid any third-party influence," a Fifa statement said.

-"Gianni Infantino has presided over an organisation that, in seven years, has delivered a seven-fold increase in investment to every association in world football - that's not spin, but facts," added Fifa communications director Bryan Swanson.
+"Gianni Infantino has presided over an organisation that, in seven years, has delivered a seven-fold increase in investment to every association in world football - that's not spin, but facts," added Fifa spokesperson Bryan Swanson.

 "Generally-speaking, attempts to discredit him are tiresome and fuelled by those that cannot accept Fifa is now efficient, well-governed and fit for purpose under his leadership."